 This was a very Instagrammed venue about a year or so ago – so of course, I went to see what all the fuss was about.
 It’s a bit disappointing as the ‘museum‘ just off Brick Lane consists of 1 room containing a ball pit.
 However, being in a ball pit as an adult is strangely satisfying and I was somewhat happier after.
 Another ball pit in East London is Ballie Ballerson – I’ve not been but it looks like a more impressive venue for adult playtime.

 Oblix (at the Shard)

 This is my favourite place for sushi – in my opinion, far better than any of the fancy, popular sushi restaurants.
 The interior of the restaurants are very basic and sterile, but the food is UNREAL!!!!
-Make sure you order about 10 portions of the ‘crunchy tuna rolls’ – you won’t regret it!
-Truffle salmon rolls, soft shell crab rolls and the shrimp tempura are great too.
+Make sure you order about 10 portions of the ‘crunchy tuna rolls’ – you won’t regret it.
+Truffle salmon rolls and the rock shrimp tempura are great too.
 Restaurants near Liverpool St / Moorgate / Farringdon!

 Radio Rooftop Bar

 Rooftop bar just off The Strand with stunning views.
 Quite pricey but nice for a few civilised drinks.

 Another Instagrammers dream!
 Restaurant with beautiful decor (huge trees, high ceilings, a flower wall – oh my goodddddd) serving delicious, upscale British cuisine in Knightsbridge!

 Does what it says on the tin… an amazing roast!
 Gorgeous restaurant in London Bridge (basically in Borough market!)
 The food was very enjoyable and not ridiculously priced.

 We went to the Charlotte Street restaurant.
 Lovely Japanese / Asian food!